Abbas Kazmi: 2008 Mumbai attack case

 In April 2009, Kazmi was appointed as the defence lawyer in the trial of the main accused in the Mumbai attack, Kasab.
 The previously appointed lawyer, Anjali Waghmare, was removed from the case due to conflict of interest: she was also representing a victim in the same case.
 Kasab had asked for Pakistani lawyers to represent him at his trial, but a lack of response from Pakistani officials and the resulting delay resulted in Kazmi's appointment.
 In various interviews, Kazmi made his position clear by saying that he will defend his client to perform his professional duty sincerely.

 During the case proceedings, Kazmi tried explaining to Kasab the seriousness of the case against him.
 Kazmi stated: "I tried explaining it to him including the extent of the punishment he faces but he failed to see the gravity of the situation".
 Kazmi was provided police security during the trial.
 On 6 May 2010, Kasab was sentenced to death by the court; on 21 February 2011, Bombay High Court upheld the sentence given by the trial court.

 Kasab appealed the Bombay High Court's decision in the Supreme Court of India in October 2011.
 He claimed at this point that he had been "brainwashed like a robot [to commit the act] in the name of Allah".
 Kazmi, however, had dismissed this theory during the trial.
-According to an American diplomatic cable exposed by WikiLeaks, during Kasab's trial a US diplomat had asked Kazmi to build a case based on a brainwashing plea.
+According to a leaked American diplomatic cable, during Kasab's trial a US diplomat had asked Kazmi to build a case based on a brainwashing plea.
 The unnamed diplomat suggested to the attorney that he call Kasab's parents in Pakistan as witnesses to the assertion.
 Kazmi declined the request on the basis that there was no money for travel arrangements for Kasab's parents.
 He also said, "I am an Indian citizen.
 I am not going to contact anyone in Pakistan."

 Bigg Boss

-Kazmi appeared in season 4 of the reality show Bigg Boss, the Indian version of Big Brother.
-He was eliminated in the first week.
+Kazmi appeared in the reality show Bigg Boss 4.
+He got eliminated in the 1st week.